 Varieties: There are many - see notes at bottom of page.

-Habitat: Spotted Bee-balm likes full sun in dryer areas, but not without water in hot summer periods.
+Habitat: Spotted Bee-balm likes full sun in drier areas, but not without water in hot summer periods.
 Seedlings are not tolerant of over watering.
 The root system is mostly fibrous with a few rhizomes.
 Multiple stems can develop from each root.

 Names: The genus, Monarda, is an honorary for Spanish botanist Nicholas Monardes (1493-1588) who published a book in several editions on medicinal plants of the new world.
 The species, punctata, is a Latin word meaning 'dotted' and applied when some part of a plant is dotted or spotted, in this case, with color on the lip of the corolla.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Due to the structure of the verticillasters, Monarda punctata, looks more like Wild Mint, Mentha arvensis but that species has green bracts separating the verticillasters.
 The other Monardas for comparison, which have the flower cluster at the top of the stem are M. fistulosa, Wild Bergamot, M. media, Purple Bergamot and M. didyma, Scarlet Beebalm.